entone/firmata/README.md

 Firmata is a MIDI-based protocol for communicating with microcontrollers.

+## Usage

+Coming soon...
+The API is still in flux

 ## Limitations

 * Implementing functionality on an as-needed basis, so not all functionality is implemented